nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

-**Use case: Delete a person**
+**Use case: Delete a contact**

 **MSS**

-1. User requests to list persons
+1. User requests to list contacts
-2. Dictionote shows a list of persons
+2. Dictionote shows a list of contacts
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific contact in the list
-4. Dictionote deletes the person
+4. Dictionote deletes the contact

     Use case ends.